lupko/gooddata-ui/docs/start_with_visual_components.md

 INegativeAttributeFilter = {
     negativeAttributeFilter: {
         displayForm: { uri / identifier: string },
-        notIn: string[], // array of attribute element URIs or textual values textFilter?: boolean  // Optional; if true, then content of 'in' is treated as attribute element values to match.
+        notIn: string[], // an array of attribute element URIs or textual values textFilter?: boolean  // Optional; if true, then the content of 'in' is treated as attribute element values to match.
-                              // Otherwise the content of 'in' will be treated as attribute element URIs to match }
+                              // If false, the content of 'in' is treated as attribute element URIs to match.
+    }
 }
 ```